T-Fletcher/govCMS-SaaS-guide/README.md

 To retrieve the live site's most revent database container backup:

-1. In the file `.env`, uncomment the last line:

-        MARIADB_DATA_IMAGE=gitlab-registry-production.govcms.amazee.io/${profile_name}/${project_name}/mariadb-drupal-data

-2. Log into the Docker Contianer Registry with your GitLab Personal Access Token (your account password won't work)
+1. Log into the Docker Contianer Registry with your GitLab Personal Access Token (your account password won't work)

         docker login gitlab-registry-production.govcms.amazee.io -u ${your GitLab login email} -p ${your Personal Access Token}

     **Windows users**: If you get an error, try prefixing the command above with `winpty `

+2. There are 2 ways to retrieve the database image backup.

+    2.1 In the file `.env`, uncomment the last line:

+        MARIADB_DATA_IMAGE=gitlab-registry-production.govcms.amazee.io/${profile_name}/${project_name}/mariadb-drupal-data

+    OR

+    2.2 Manually download the image backup using:

+        docker pull gitlab-registry-production.govcms.amazee.io/${profile_name}/${project_name}/mariadb-drupal-data

 3. Rebuild the containers